ianh/owl/doc/grammar-reference.md

 ## patterns

 A *pattern* matches sequences of tokens.

+The simplest kind of rule is a single pattern: `rule-name = pattern`.

-It's made up of *atomic patterns*, which match individual tokens:
+Each pattern is made up of *atomic patterns*, which match individual tokens:

 | atomic pattern | what it matches |
 | --- | --- |